SINGULARITY1403/CS50-AI/Uncertainity/heredity/README.md

 #Heredity

-Write an AI to assess the likelihood that a person will have a particular genetic trait.
+AI to assess the likelihood that a person will have a particular genetic trait.

 $ python heredity.py data/family0.csv